-How to Ask for Layers at the Hair Salon, According to an Pro StylistJuly 23, 2021
+How to Ask for Layers at the Salon, According to a Pro HairstylistFebruary 21, 2023

-Even with lobs, pixies and shaggy haircuts having a moment, a classic layered cut will always be in style.
-However, anyone who’s ever had one knows that asking for the layered look you want at the salon can sometimes be an arduous task.
-Not all layers are created equal and if you don’t know what to ask for, you take the chance of walking out of the hair salon with more of a mop head look and less like the cute inspo pic you grabbed off of Instagram.
+Even though lobs, pixies and shag haircuts are having a major moment, a classic layered cut will always be in style.
+However, anyone who’s ever had one knows that asking for the layered hair look you want at the salon can sometimes be a challenge.
+Not all layers are created equal, and if you don’t know what to ask for, you risk walking out of the hair salon looking nothing like the cute inspo pic you grabbed off of Instagram.

-We know the struggle all too well, so we tapped Millie Morales, Miami-based hairstylist to your favorite Latin stars and Garnier Beauty expert, for her pro advice on how to get the right layers for you.
+We know the struggle all too well, so we tapped Millie Morales, Miami-based hairstylist and Garnier Beauty expert, for her pro advice on how to get the right layers for you.
 “Communication is key,” she says.
 “Allow for the stylist to explain the process and make a decision together.”
-Ahead, you’ll find everything from the right layers for your hair type (yes, hair type is important!) and product recommendations that will take your cut to the next level.

-Morales asks those considering layers to also look at their routine.
-If you’re the wash-and-go type, you’re going to want layers that are going to air dry effortlessly.
+Morales suggests that those considering layers also look at their routine.
+If you’re the wash-and-go type, you’re going to want layers that are going to air-dry effortlessly.

-Her favorite layered style is the V-cut.
-This cut has many layers and can be achieved with long hair without touching the length.
-A layered look that doesn’t compromise your inches?
+Morales’s favorite layered style is the V-cut.
+This cut has many layers and can be achieved with long hair without altering the length.
+Wondering how a layered look wouldn’t compromise your inches?
 Let the pro explain: “It basically raises the hair upwards at a 90-degree angle.
-It is cut upwards [and] the measure of cutting depends on what the client and the stylist want to achieve.” \ The result is a visually pleasing, perfect V shape in the back that’s easy to maintain.
+[The hair] is cut upwards, [and] the measure of cutting depends on what the client and the stylist want to achieve.”
+The result is a visually pleasing, perfect V-shape in the back that’s easy to maintain.

-Now, where are the folks with thick and abundant hair?
-Straight-, square- or bob-shaped layers are not only great options for short to medium hair, but also for those blessed with plentiful strands.
-“In this case, we don't retouch the perimeters of the hair to keep the bob style sharp and at the same level of layers,” Morales says.
-“It is very good for people who want to keep a straight cut, but it gives it a bit of texture and movement.”.
+Straight-, square- or bob-shaped layers are not only great options for short to medium hair, but also for those blessed with thick hair.
+“In this case, we don't retouch the perimeters of the hair to keep the bob style sharp and at the same level of layers,” says Morales.
+“It is very good for people who want to keep a straight cut, but it gives it a bit of texture and movement.”

 Round layers, meaning the shape of the perimeter of the hair is convex around the face, should be cut at a 45-degree angle upward to the scalp throughout the head.
-“This can be for those with short, medium or long hair depending on the length of the hair that the client wants or has,” Morales says.
+“This can be for those with short, medium or long hair depending on the length of the hair that the client wants or has,” says Morales.
 “It’s ideal for those who want to show off their natural waves, or want to start leaving their natural hair wavy or curly.”
-Wash-and-go lovers, this sounds like your speed!
+(Wash-and-go lovers, this sounds like your speed!)

-And we can’t forget the faint and wispy layers that are oh-so-subtle, but that are responsible for giving movement to hair without removing volume or length.
-These are ideal for long straight and wavy hair.
+And we can’t forget the oh-so-subtle wispy layers that are responsible for giving movement to hair without removing volume or length.
+These are ideal for long hair that’s both straight and wavy.

 “In order for the hair to remain with the movement defined by the layers, I suggest applying Garnier Whole Blends Miracle Nectar Honey Treasures Treatment and letting it dry naturally,” she advises.
-The 10-in-one styling product has a weightless formula and restorative properties and is the perfect final touch in your hair-care routine.
+The 10-in-one styling product has a weightless formula and restorative properties — it’s the perfect final touch in your hair-care routine.